jonathancalb/code-playground/exercises/nodejs/authentication/README.md

 - After `login`, cookie is sent and middleware allows access to `/profile`
 - Without session → `/profile` redirects 302 to `/login`

+### Optional Enhancement: Session Store
+- Implement manual cleanup of expired sessions from MemoryStore using `setInterval`
+- Upgrade to Redis (`connect-redis`) for persistent session storage

 ---

 ## Stage 2 — **Signup** (keeping Cookies + Sessions)